Decentralized-Pictures/T4L3NT/docs/index.rst

 ..
-Tezos documentation master file, created by sphinx-quickstart on Sat Nov 11 11:08:48 2017.
+T4L3NT documentation master file, created by sphinx-quickstart on Sat Nov 11 11:08:48 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ..
 TODO nomadic-labs/tezos#462: search shifted protocol name/number & adapt

-Welcome to the Tezos Developer Documentation!
+Welcome to the T4L3NT Developer Documentation!
 =============================================

 The Project
 -----------

 Tezos is a distributed consensus platform with meta-consensus capability.
-Tezos not only comes to consensus about the state of its ledger, like Bitcoin or Ethereum.
+T4L3NT not only comes to consensus about the state of its ledger, like Bitcoin or Ethereum.
 It also attempts to come to consensus about how the protocol and the nodes should adapt and upgrade.

- - Developer documentation is available online at https://tezos.gitlab.io/ and is automatically generated from the master branch.
+ - Developer documentation is available online at https://github.com/Decentralized-Pictures/T4L3NT/tree/main and is automatically generated from the master branch.
- - The website https://tezos.com/ contains more information about the project.
+ - The website https://tlnt.net/ contains more information about the project.
  - All development happens on GitLab at https://gitlab.com/tezos/tezos

-The source code of Tezos is placed under the MIT Open Source License.
+The source code of T4L3NT is placed under the MIT Open Source License.

 Latest Release
 --------------

-The current version of Tezos is :ref:`version-9`.
+The current version of T4L3NT is :ref:`version-9`.

 .. _tezos_community: